 100% of the Fund's investments, that are considered sustainable investments, are EU Taxonomy aligned.
-The investments' economic activity is electricity generation from wind power, and the substantial contribution is to the environmental objective of climate change mitigation under the EU Taxonomy.
-The investments support the stabilisation of GHG concentrations in the atmosphere at a level which prevents dangerous anthropogenic interference with the climate system consistent with the long-term temperature goal of the Paris Agreement through the avoidance and decrease of GHG emissions by generating renewable energy.
+The investments' economic activity is electricity generation from wind power and electricity generation using solar photovoltaic technology, and the substantial contribution is to the environmental objective of climate change mitigation under the EU Taxonomy.
+The Targets support the stabilisation of GHG concentrations in the atmosphere at a level which prevents dangerous anthropogenic interference with the climate system consistent with the long-term temperature goal of the Paris Agreement through the avoidance and decrease of GHG emissions by generating renewable energy.

-The investments generate electricity from wind power according to the environmental objective's technical screening criteria identified for the economic activities of electricity generation from wind power.
-The investments fulfil the environmental objective technical screening criteria for the Do no significant harm criteria ("DNSH").
-Investments physical climate change risks are assessed according to the IPCC AR6 report RCP2.5-RCP8.5 scenarios, and material risks identified have adaptation plans.
+The Activities generate electricity from wind and solar power according to the environmental objective's technical screening criteria identified for the economic activities of electricity generation from wind power and electricity generation using solar photovoltaic technology.
+The Targets fulfil the environmental objective technical screening criteria for the Do no significant harm criteria (DNSH).
+The Activities' physical climate change risks are assessed according to the IPCC AR6 report RCP2.5-RCP8.5 scenarios, and material risks identified have adaptation plans.
 Taaleri has assessed waste and recyclability for the investments' entire lifecycle as well as conducted an Environmental Impact Assessment according to Directive 2011/92/EU with required mitigation and compensation measures.
 The Manager, among Taaleri Energia AIFM, report sites/operations located in or near biodiversity-sensitive areas via the RTS Annex I Table 1 principle adverse impact indicators.
 No sites/operations were identified to be located in or near biodiversity-sensitive areas.